 His smile grew while he continued his cautious yet unrelenting advance.
 The ghoul understood my handicap of fear, which intensified moment by moment as I blindly searched for the door's knob.

 With a jerk, the door fell away from my back, and as I dropped to the kitchen floor, I heard a voice.
 "Thomas?
 Brother?
 Are you well?
 Please, let me help you to your feet."
 My brother's touch gave me momentary comfort.

 Suddenly, we both went silent at a "scratching" on the door, and my brother's eyes grew into suspicious slits over an accusing grin at the sound.
 "What have you brought me this night, brother?
 Is there a full moon?
-Will a Werewolf howl, while gorging on our torn corpses until morning's rising sun brings him back to his innocence?"
+Will a Werewolf howl while gorging on our torn corpses until morning's rising sun returns him to his innocence?"
 My brother smiled as he turned toward the door, with his hand readied to turn the knob.
 "Who among our friends have you solicited into your ruse this eve?"

 I crouched on the ground beside the beast, using the ax to slice at its flesh.
 The meat tasted sweet, and its blood felt warm, rolling down my cheek.
-I sat there, gorging my hunger until the moon broke free from the clouds.
+I sat there, gorging my hunger, until the moon broke free from the clouds.
 My conscious thought then relented to a demon, which rose to conquer my soul.
 That demon wielded power over me, drawing me through the darkness until I reached the side of a freshly dug grave.
 There, an overpowering lust compelled me as I squatted on my haunches, feeding until morning's first light.